-The stomach is a large, bean-shaped, hollow muscular organ consisting of three regions:
+The stomach is a large, bean-shaped, hollow muscular organ consisting of four regions:

 Food and fluids enter the stomach from the esophagus by passing through the lower esophageal sphincter.